hackvan/tcp-protocol/README.md

-# HTTP Basic Example inside the TCP Layer
+# HTTP basic examples inside the TCP layer

 These are examples with Node and Ruby for try to make and (very) basic HTTP server to return responses for HTTP/1.1 version.